Our Inclusion Manager here at Barming Primary School is called Mrs Stere.

 Please contact Mrs Stere via the school contact number - 01622 726472 if you wish to speak to her about your child or make an appointment to see her.

-Definition of SEN:
+Definition of Free School Meals:

 A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.